 6. Voyageurs National Park

-Here, in the pristine waters of vast lakes and the amazing mosaics of wondrous islands and boreal forest, which comprise this special place, you can leave your cares and worries behind you.
+Here, in the clear waters of vast lakes and the amazing mosaics of wondrous islands and boreal forest, which comprise this special place, you can leave your cares and worries behind you.

-Whether you are exploring by land, water or ice there is something for everyone.
+Whether you are exploring by land, water or ice there is plenty to do.
 So, why not voyage to Voyageurs?

 July 4th National Forests to Escape the Crowds